Madeeha-Anjum/actions-playground/README.md

-Playground for github actions and Container registry:
+# Playground/Small TUT for github actions and Container registry

-# Small TUT

 **GitHub Packages**: hosting and managing packages(containers and other dependencies)
 -  integrate GitHub Packages with GitHub APIs, GitHub Actions, and webhooks to create an end-to-end DevOps workflow that includes your code, CI, and deployment solutions.